 In 2000, Seiler worked closely with Major League Baseball, the MLB Players Association and the United States Olympic Committee (USOC) to help lead Team USA to its first ever Olympic gold medal at the Sydney Games.
 The Trenton, N.J., native recently held an at-large position on the Executive Committee of the World Baseball Softball Confederation (WBSC) and is currently the first vice president of COPABE, the Pan American Baseball Confederation.
 Seiler was also one of two technical delegates for baseball in the Beijing 2008 Olympic Games.

 Seiler holds a Bachelor of Science degree in biology (pre-med) from the University of Scranton where he played soccer for the nationally ranked Royals.
-Paul and his wife, Wendi, have a son, Braden, and a daughter, Abigail, and they live in Cary, N.C.
+Paul and his wife, Wendi, have a son, Braden, and a daughter, Abigail, and they live in Cary, North Carolina.

-Carrington Austin was named USA Baseball's first-ever Director, Retail, in May 2013, where her responsibilities involve the management of the USA Baseball online shop and fulfillment center in Durham, N.C.
+Carrington Austin was named USA Baseball's first-ever Director, Retail, in May 2013, and was promoted to Senior Director, Retail, in January 2017.
+Her responsibilities involve the management of the USA Baseball online shop, fulfillment center in Durham, North Carolina, and the USA Baseball Team Store in Cary, North Carolina.

 Austin initially joined USA Baseball as a licensing and retail coordinator in April 2012.
-During her time as a coordinator, Austin's responsibilities included managing merchandise at the 15U East National Team Championships in Florida and working in the USA Baseball Team Store in Cary, N.C.
+During her time as a coordinator, Austin's responsibilities included managing merchandise at the 15U East National Team Championships in Florida and working in the USA Baseball Team Store at the USA Baseball National Training Complex.

 She recently led the launch of the new USABaseballShop.com in November 2015.